What Is CoQ10: Types and Benefits

 Plays a Role in Cancer Prevention

 The cell damage that results from oxidative stress can affect the functioning of the body’s cells and increase cancer risk.
-CoQ10 supplements can be very beneficial for reversing oxidative damage and improving cellular energy production, promoting better cell function, and perhaps reducing cancer risks.
+CoQ10 supplements can be very beneficial for reversing oxidative damage from free radicals and improving cellular energy production, promoting better cell function, and perhaps reducing cancer risks.
+CoQ10 also enhances the immune system which is weakened by chemotherapy treatment.
+However, the most benefit has been seen when used after chemotherapy as adjuvant therapy -also known as helper therapy.

 Helps Improve Lung Health